-Following a bleak January, the European car industry is still struggling under the impact of the Covid-19 pandemic.
+January and February were tough, and the European car industry is still struggling under the impact of the Covid-19 pandemic.

-Here are the best-selling cars in Europe in February 2021:
+Here are the best-selling cars in Europe in March 2021:

 After a bleak February, March was an excellent month for the Golf, as it overtook the Peugeot 208 to come top in the rankings.
 Compared with last year, demand for the model in Europe grew by 12% – although this is less than a quarter of the average growth in the market.
 New variants – including the GTI Clubsport and R should help the model solidify its strong position in future months.

 The latest-generation 208 arrived in Europe in summer 2019 and, thanks in part to an attractive £16,250 starting price and its well-received styling, has become a fixture among Europe’s best-sellers.
 Couple that with healthy demand for older 208s (Jato figures include models of all generations registered, not just the latest versions) and it’s no surprise the supermini is performing so well.